Purees vs. Baby-Led Weaning: Which Feeding Method Is Right?

 Can I Mix Purees and BLW in My Feeding Approach?

-Yes, you can mix purees and BLW in your feeding approach.
-Combining both methods allows you to offer variety and helps your baby explore textures while ensuring they receive necessary nutrients for healthy development.
+Yes, you can mix purees and BLW.
+Combining both methods gives your baby variety and helps them explore textures while making sure they get the nutrients they need for healthy development.

 What Age Should I Start Introducing Finger Foods?

-You should start introducing finger foods around six months, like opening a door to new flavors and textures.
-This helps your baby develop motor skills and encourages self-feeding, making mealtime more enjoyable and engaging for both of you.
+Most babies are ready for finger foods around six months.
+Starting at this stage helps develop motor skills and encourages self-feeding, making mealtimes more engaging for both of you.

 How Do I Know if My Baby Is Ready for Solids?

-Your baby’s ready for solids when they can sit up with support, show interest in food, and can move food to their mouth.
-Typically, this happens around six months, but each baby develops at their own pace.
+Your baby is likely ready for solids when they can sit up with support, show interest in food, and can move food toward their mouth.
+This typically happens around six months, though every baby develops at their own pace.

 Are There Any Foods to Avoid With Both Methods?

-Yes, avoid honey, whole nuts, and choking hazards like popcorn or hard candies.
-Also, steer clear of high-sugar and high-salt foods, as they can be unhealthy for your baby’s developing palate and overall nutrition.
+Yes.
+Avoid honey, whole nuts, and choking hazards like popcorn or hard candies.
+Also steer clear of high-sugar and high-salt foods, as these can be hard on your baby’s developing palate and overall health.

 How Can I Encourage My Baby to Try New Foods?